Brandt Point Grill, one of the few Nantucket waterfront restaurants

 Rooms and baths are on the small side

 No pool or beach on property

-THIS HOTEL HAS UNDERGONE MAJOR RENOVATIONS SINCE OUR VISIT.
-WE WILL UPDATE OUR REVIEW AND PHOTOS AS SOON AS WE CAN.
 White Elephant Hotel has a prime location, on the water and walkable to downtown.
-But to get a gorgeous view, be prepared to pay high prices -- which some guests say are too high since the rooms/cottages themselves aren't up to par.
+But to get a gorgeous view, be prepared to pay high prices -- though you'll get cozy rooms/cottages with modern features.
 A spa and a fine dining restaurant give this luxury inn a boost -- but keep in mind there is no pool.
 Bottom line here is, if you have the money to spend for the waterfront location, this could be a good choice for you.
-But don't expect luxury in the rooms themselves.
+Note that it's closed during the winter months.

 As one of the few waterfront hotels on the island, White Elephant enjoys a convenient location to downtown with stellar views from some of its rooms and its fine dining restaurant.

 With an expansive, well-manicured lawn overlooking the water, guests can relax in one of the lawn chairs and enjoy a nice afternoon or sunset.
 Or if the weather isn’t cooperating, take a seat in the library for a glass of port and some cheese in the afternoon.
 There’s a fitness center, a small retail shop and a spa to enjoy as well.